hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 expectation is that the NAS or SAN or other highly available mounted storage is fault tolerant and replicated or has fast recovery available.

+#### Redis (Active/Active Only)

+The Redis service does not contain stateful data and does not require backups or data sync.
+While Redis Cluster is not supported, Redis Sentinel or Replication can be utilized for high availability and/or failover.

 ## Disaster Recovery